-Jen: It actually came during that time of unemployment.
+Jen: It came during that time of unemployment.
 And I say that, because after that time of hearing this person say that, I don't know what happened.
 But I took on a different lens of looking at what I was going through.

 It just dawned on me that - Wait a minute, I have this free time.
 And I was meeting a lot of different people, interesting people.
-And I started to get really curious, I think that's when in my career shift because I saw a career coach at the time, and really didn't know what I wanted to do at the time.
+And I started to get curious, I think that's when in my career shift because I saw a career coach at the time, and didn't know what I wanted to do at the time.

 But then, when she started to do my strength base, she saw that coaching was part of my deal.
 I felt like, that's why I'm so curious.
 I sort of got a chance to reinvent myself during that time.

-And as I started to get curious about people around me, things that were happening in my life about myself, I started to feel grateful.
+And as I started to get curious about people around me, and things that were happening in my life about myself, I started to feel grateful.
 And then I started to volunteer, which started my volunteer journey.
 And I was like, "I'm giving back, but I'm feeling better."